Message from Grand Master

 Two hundred and forty-five plus years later, Prince Hall’s legacy as a freemason, a founding father, a leader and first black Grand Master has survived.
 There are now over forty-five hundred lodges worldwide, forming over forty-seven sovereign Jurisdictions with a membership of over three hundred thousand Masons who can trace their origins to African Lodge No. 459 Boston, Massachusetts.

-I am the seventy-third Most Worshipful Grand Master of the Prince Hall Grand Lodge, Jurisdiction of Massachusetts, carrying on the legacy started by Bro.
+I am the seventy-first Most Worshipful Grand Master of the Prince Hall Grand Lodge, Jurisdiction of Massachusetts, carrying on the legacy started by Bro.
 Prince Hall so many years ago.

 It is my hope that your visit here will be all that you have anticipated and may the Great Architect of the Universe continue to shower blessings upon you.